 EDC 363, EDC 355, and EDC 373.
 A course exploring appropriate assessment procedures for evaluating, monitoring, reporting, and planning experiences to support and extend the development and learning of young children.
-Students will practice the skills of observation and assessment.
-3:0:3
+Students will practice the skills

-EDC 354A: Observation, Assessment & Screening in Early Childhood Education: Part 1
+EDC 354A: Observation, Assessment & Screening in Early Childhood Education: